Medical Causes of Speech Issues in Autism

 - Study: Improvement of neurobehavioral disorders in children supplemented with magnesium-vitamin B6.
 II.
 Pervasive developmental disorder-autism

 Many children with autism have a vitamin D deficiency.
-Knowing your child’s Vitamin D level is important as it should be between 50-80.
+Therefore, knowing your child’s Vitamin D level is important (doctors say it should be between 50-80).
 In the study linked below, the autism symptoms of children improved significantly following 4-month vitamin D3 supplementation.

 - Study: Randomized controlled trial of vitamin D supplementation in children with autism spectrum disorder

 The mineral iron plays an important role in cognitive and motor development.
 Additionally, iron deficiency may increase the severity of autism symptoms, including a lack of speech.
 Too much iron can be toxic, so you should NOT begin iron supplementation unless you’re under the care of a physician who is monitoring levels of both iron and ferritin (iron stores).